Divin-chr/plsql-window-functions-Telimbere-Divin/README.md

 Marketing : Create a VIP program targeting top-quartile customers (personalized offers, trade-in discounts).
 Run aftersales services to turn potential customers into loyal customers.

+All sources were properly cited.
+Implementations and analysis represent original work.
+No AIgenerated content was copied without attribution or adaptation.